Tri-Crescendo

 tri-Crescendo is a Japanese video game developer.
 It was founded in February 1999 by Hiroya Hatsushiba, who still runs the company.
 Hatsushiba, originally being a sound programmer, carried his experience into tri-Crescendo; the company was initially responsible for the sound in all games by tri-Ace starting with Valkyrie Profile until 2001 when the company co-created Baten Kaitos with Monolith Soft. tri-Crescendo then went on to make Eternal Sonata for the Xbox 360 and PlayStation 3 and Fragile Dreams: Farewell Ruins of the Moon for the Wii.

 tri-Crescendo was responsible for the programming and sound design in both the first Baten Kaitos and the prequel, Baten Kaitos Origins.
-In the first game battle planning was handled by Hiroya Hatsushiba, from tri-Crescendo and Yoshiharu Kuwabara from Monolith Soft, however in the second game it was handled by tri-Crescendo themselves led by Shuhei Rokumoto.
+In the first game battle planning was handled by Hiroya Hatsushiba, from tri-Crescendo and Yoshiharu Kuwabara from Monolith Soft, but in the second game it was handled by tri-Crescendo themselves led by Shuhei Rokumoto.